A construction paper wreath is the perfect way to decorate your bedroom door or refrigerator to make the winter more cheery this year.

 - This will reinforce the ring.

-- Cut strips of construction paper (about 1 1/2 inches by
+- Cut strips of construction paper (about 1 1/2 inches by 4 inches).

-- glue the strips into rolls (like making a paper chain).
+- Glue the strips into rolls (like making a paper chain).

 - Glue the rolls of construction paper onto the wreath.

-- For the center snowflake decoration, cut a small snowflake
+- For the center snowflake decoration, cut a small snowflake out of paper.

 - Take a piece of string and tape it to the wreath and to the snowflake so the snowflake hangs in the center of the wreath.